Featured Testimonial About Creighton University

 3. Maintain your healthy habits

-Maybe you do sleep in a little longer over Christmas break, or snack on some extra sweet treats, or sit on the couch longer to watch a few more movies or sports on the TV.
+Maybe you did sleep in a little longer during Christmas break, or you snacked on some extra sweet treats, or you sat on the couch longer to watch a few more movies or sports on the TV.
 That’s OK.
-But monitor yourself.
+Just keep monitoring yourself.

 “If you feel sluggish and if you feel heavy and if you feel tired, to me, that's a little more significant than the couple pounds we might put on during Christmas,” Peter said.
 “Because yes, we also should enjoy those things.
 But it's the balance.
 I think a lot of it just comes down to the balance and checking in with ourselves to see how we feel physically or emotionally.”